 The 5 Best Cafes for Working in Sofia, With Totally Different Vibes

-Part of the beauty of being a remote worker is that you have the freedom to choose your office depending on your mood.
+Because as you know, part of the beauty of being a remote worker is that you have the freedom to choose your office depending on your mood.

-After all the essentials are taken care of, like excellent Wifi, solid tables, and an environment where you don’t feel like a jerk for taking up a table for hours on end, there are always other priorities that we have the privilege to acknowledge, and they change daily.
+After all the essentials are taken care of, like excellent Wifi, solid tables, and an environment where you don’t feel like a jerk for taking up a table for hours on end, there are always other priorities that we have the privilege to consider, and they change daily.

 Feeling tired?
 Make coffee your goal.
 Trouble focusing?
 Choose somewhere quiet.
 Had a bit too much fun last night?
 Dim and cozy it is.

 Luckily, in Sofia, there are ample options for places for you to choose from.

 So that’s why I made it my mission during my two-month stay to find the perfect cafe vibe for each day of work.